Chapter 2 : Pandora's Box I

 As his words dimly registered in my head, I didn’t know whether to scoff or break down into tears.

 “Don’t say that, Harry.
 And don’t worry.
 As McGonagall had said, we’ll be back to being tight friends in no time.
 Just put a little more effort into building our friendship back together, strong, tight and unbeatable.

 And I offered him a smile, which he returned.

 “Ms Granger, Mr Potter?”
 Professor Dumbledore’s voice came in thorough the front door.

 “We’re coming in now!”

-, the door to the Heads’ dormitories swung open and Dumbledore’s face appeared at the doorway.
+With a swift click, the door to the Heads’ dormitories swung open and Dumbledore’s face appeared at the doorway.

 “Ah, yes.
 Working out your differences I suppose?”

 I gave him a small, rather gauche smile but he never noticed it.